-- All University staff and students were reminded to look out for Beat the Baseload stickers across the University/in their room serving as useful reminders as to what can be switched off when not in use.
+- All University staff and students are reminded to look out for Beat the Baseload stickers across the University/in their room serving as useful reminders as to what can be switched off when not in use.

-- Livers In took part in the Inter-collegiate Energy Competition which was launched during Energy Awareness Week.
+- Livers In will be taking part in the Inter-collegiate Energy Competition which is relaunched every year during Energy Awareness Week.

-- Staff were able to read the Staff Energy Saving Tips to help find ways to reduce energy consumption.
+- Staff are able to read the Staff Energy Saving Tips to help find ways to reduce energy consumption.

 - University members were encouraged to look at the the Thermostatic Radiator Valve (TRV) infographic and apply good practice by setting their TRV to 3 or 4.

 - Livers Out were directed to the tips in the Greenspace Livers Out Guide to help keep their homes cosy this winter.

 - Students could also take part in the Energy Quiz to find out further tips to save energy.

 The inter-collegiate energy competition challenges colleges to decrease their electricity usage as much as possible by adopting behavioural changes to eliminate energy wastage.